Non-standard mattresses

 • likely to be effective and beneficial in meeting Sam’s current and long-term pressure care needs.

 There are different ways to provide the extra information needed for us to make a funding decision.
 Sam chooses to trial the mattress with the help of his therapist to show its effectiveness.
 Trials can typically be arranged with equipment suppliers at no cost.
 In Sam’s case, the mattress was available from the local supplier so Sam could try out the mattress for 10 days.
-The trial report showed that Sam was able to be able to move around the bed independently and sleep the entire night without interruption because he was more comfortable.
+The trial report showed that Sam was able to move around the bed independently and sleep the entire night without interruption because he was more comfortable.

-• the mattress Sam’s therapist requests has higher functionality than the base model needed for Sam to achieve his desired outcome.
+• the mattress Sam’s therapist requests has higher functionality than the base model needed for Sam to achieve his desired outcome

 • other options, such as renting the mattress, are better value for money